Rashid Al-Mehdi is, arguably, not the type of investor the city of Detroit wants or needs.

 But those steps fall far short of what’s needed to root out bad actors.
 Negligent property owners often shield their identities by using aliases and/or re-incorporating under new LLCs, and the treasurer, understaffed and inundated with foreclosures, doesn’t conduct the simple due diligence required to uncover those connections.

 The result is more or less a free-for-all in which negligent buyers can easily snap up more property.
-The two top bidders at this year’s auction both deeded properties to buyers connected with LLCs that owed thousands of dollars in blight fines to the city.
-Notorious landlord Dennis Kefallinos was able to buy at least 10 properties, despite owing more than $16,000 in blight fines through LLCs attached to his name.
+The two top bidders at this year’s auction both deeded properties to buyers connected with LLCs that owed thousands of dollars in blight fines to the city, a Deadline Detroit review found.
+Notorious landlord Dennis Kefallinos was meanwhile able to buy at least 10 properties, despite owing more than $16,000 in blight fines through LLCs attached to his name.

 The last in-depth look at speculative auction buying, conducted by Bridge Magazine, of the 2016 auction, found that four of five top buyers were able to purchase some 1,000 properties despite owing delinquent taxes.